Harinishri005/Module-4/CLASS AND OBJECTS - AREA OF CIRCLE.md

 # Exp.No:19
-## CLASS AND OBJECTS - AREA OF CIRCLE
+## 4-A CLASS AND OBJECTS - AREA OF CIRCLE

 ---

 ### AIM
-To write a Python program to take the radius from the user and find the area of a circle using the class name `umbrella` and function name `rain`.
+To write Python Program to take the radius from the user and find the area of the circle using class name 'pen' and function name 'stationary'

----

 ### ALGORITHM

-1. Begin the program.
+1.Start the program.

-2. Create a class named `umbrella`.
+2.Define a class called pen.

-3. Define a method `rain(self, r)` inside the class `umbrella` that accepts a radius `r` as an argument.
-4. Inside the `rain` method:
-   - Calculate the area of a circle using the formula:
-     \[ \text{Area} = \pi \times r^2 \]
+3.Inside the class, define a method named stationary.

-   - Use the `math.pi` constant to get the value of π and perform the calculation.
+4.In the stationary method, prompt the user to enter the radius of the circle.

-   - Print the result, formatted to two decimal places.
-5. Prompt the user for an integer input to represent the radius of the circle.
+5.Convert the user input to a floating-point number.

+6.Use the formula area = π * radius² to calculate the area.

+7.Display the area to the user.

-6. Create an instance of the `umbrella` class and store it in the variable `u`.
+8.Create an object of the class pen.

-7. Call the `rain` method of the `umbrella` class, passing the user-provided radius `r` as an argument.
+9.Call the stationary method using the object.

-8. Terminate the program.
+10.End the program.

----

 ### PROGRAM
+### REG NO:212223090008
+### NAME:Harinishri S

 ```
+import math
+class circle:
+    def area(r):
+        return math.pi*r*r
+r=int(input())
+obj=circle
+print("Area of circle:",round(obj.area(r),2))